 Make saffron-soaked milk

-6. This method will help to get an intense colour from saffron.
+6. This saffron strands mashing method will help you to get an intense colour from saffron.
 As shown in the picture below.

 Mix Saffron soaked milk in boiling milk